Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Locations/Luyarnha/Districts/Grand Cathedral/Shops/The Hunter's Workshop.md

 The primary shop of the Jaeger program.
 Their special wares are only available to Jaegers, the rest Priscilla serves at the front for others to purchase from
 ## Shop Keep
 **Name**: [[Priscilla]]
-**Description**: A doll-faced Manikin, aid to [[Garum Keenseeker]], and responsible for serving non-jaegers.
+**Description**: A doll-faced Manikin, aid to [[Gehram Keenseeker]], and responsible for serving non-jaegers.
 She has a calm, emotionless demeanor who treats each person with a gentle voice, a harsh contract to the violent weaponry she sells.
 **Relationship with party**: Neutral
 # Wares
 ### Weaponry